-Berkey is one of the best gravity-fed countertop water filters in town.
+Berkey is one of the best gravity water filters in town.
 Although it was banned in Iowa and California, we still recommended this filter based on the reasoning below:

-- Filtration Quality: Their quality cartridge, Black Berkey is capable of removing the top 20 major contaminants of up to 99%.
-Furthermore, its filter is capable of removing pathogenic bacteria without using a UV sterilizer.
+- Filtration Quality: Their quality cartridge, Black Berkey, can remove the top 20 significant contaminants of up to 99%.
+Furthermore, its filter can remove pathogenic bacteria without using a UV sterilizer.

-- Portability: It is extremely portability like a water pitcher which can easily move around after you have filled up the storage tank.
+- Portability: It is hugely portable, like a water pitcher, which can quickly move around after filling the storage tank.

-- Reasonable Annual Maintenance: Consider the capability of removing contaminants, the replacement cost is relatively reasonable for such a great system.
+- Reasonable Annual Maintenance: Considering the capability of removing contaminants, the replacement cost is relatively reasonable for such a great system.

-- Lifetime Warranty: It comes with a lifetime warranty on the Berkey system against manufacturing defects and 2 years on the Black Berkey Filter.
+- Lifetime Warranty: It comes with a lifetime warranty on the Berkey system against manufacturing defects and two years on the Black Berkey Filter.

 We hope this Berkey water filter system review will clear some of your doubts regarding this filter.
 Check out the link below to find out why people love this filter.